Helicopters or Protectors?

 Note: This article is an excerpt from The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People, our comprehensive guide to using Kidpower’s Positive Practice method to build confidence and competence, available on Amazon.com.

-The problem is that fear of negative labels can get in the way of common sense.
+The problem is that these labels can get in the way of common sense.
 As parents or other caregivers, we don’t want avoidance of being overly protective to cause us to provide too little protection.
 Instead of worrying about labels, we can:

 - Gather information about each specific situation so that we are realistic about potential hazards.